abiddiscombe-os/mbtiles-to-pmtiles-conversion-guide/README.md

-# MBTiles to PMTiles: Converting the OS Open Zoomstack data.
+# MBTiles to PMTiles: Converting OS Open Zoomstack.

 This guide explains how to create a **PM**Tiles version of the OS Open Zoomstack **MB**Tiles data.